shayangd/shayan-engine-repo/mango.md

 ## Introduction

-Mangoes are tropical stone fruits known as the "king of fruits" and are among the most cultivated fruits in the world.
-These succulent, aromatic fruits belong to the flowering plant family Anacardiaceae and are native to South Asia, particularly India and Myanmar.
-With their rich, sweet flavor and smooth texture, mangoes have been cultivated for over 4,000 years and are now grown in tropical and subtropical regions across the globe.
+Mangoes are tropical stone fruits renowned worldwide as the "king of fruits" and rank among the most economically important and widely cultivated fruits globally, with annual production exceeding 55 million tons.
+These succulent, aromatic fruits belong to the flowering plant family Anacardiaceae and are native to South Asia, particularly the Indian subcontinent and Myanmar, where they have been an integral part of culture and cuisine for millennia.
+With their rich, sweet flavor, smooth buttery texture, and distinctive fragrance, mangoes have been cultivated for over 4,000 years and are now grown in tropical and subtropical regions across every continent except Antarctica.

 ## Nutritional Benefits